 Provided by: Great Lakes of SD Tourism Association

-In the Pollock area fishing has slowed, but they are still catching fish – with crawlers the main bait being used by anglers in 20-50 foot depth.
-A variety of fish like Northern, perch, smallmouth bass, and catfish are also coming in.
+In the Pollock area fishing has slowed, but they are still catching fish – with crawlers the main bait being used by anglers in 20-35 foot depth.
+A variety of fish like Northern, perch, smallmouth bass, and catfish coming in.

-At Mobridge there are lots of smaller fish being caught, but they are seeing the size go up a bit.
-Fishing has also slowed a bit.
-Anglers are using bouncers and crawlers or jigs and minnows.
+At Mobridge there are smaller fish being caught, but is has slowed a bit.
+Anglers are using crawlers and leeches.
+Again, lots of smaller fish, but with a bit of work you can bring in some nice fish.
 Anglers are fishing around the pillars of the bridges using bottom bouncers.
 Bigger fish seem to be coming in by the structures in the river.
-Depth is around 25-60 feet.
+Depth is around 20-40 feet – fish are going deeper.

-At Gettysburg the bite here has slowed a bit on walleye and you have to look for them.
-Anglers are fishing in around 20-45 feet – again, using bottom bouncers, crawlers and leeches.
+At Gettysburg the bite here has slowed a bit on walleye and can be spooty.
+Anglers are fishing in around 25-45 feet – again, using crawlers and leeches.
 Some anglers are using artificial lures and fishing deep.
 Smallmouth and northern are still being caught here also.
-Fall bite should be really good this year.
+You’ll have to do a lot of sorting with the walleye here the same as other areas.

 Remember: if you take fish from the deeper water, please keep the fish.
 They will most likely not survive if returned to the lake.

-Fishing is still good at the tailrace of the Oahe Dam using husky jerks, spoons and flicker shads and the mouth of the stilling basin is still going good in the evening.
+Fishing is still good at the tailrace of the Oahe Dam using husky jerks, spoons and flicker shads and the mouth of the stilling basin is still going good.

 Species other than walleye are also being caught with a good bite on catfish, which are being caught at Farm Island and in the tailrace below the Oahe Dam.
 Northern, smallmouth and white bass are also being caught here.

-Walleye are being caught in about 15-35 feet or more.
-Anglers are using bottom bouncers, crawlers, shiners or leeches.
+Walleye are being caught in about 10-25 feet or more.
+Anglers are still using crawlers, shiners or leeches.
 At West Bend and Joe Creek area the fishing is going well using crawlers, leeches and crankbaits.
+Smallmouth can be caught here also.

-Around Big Bend Dam on Lake Sharpe the fall bit is starting.
+Around Big Bend Dam on Lake Sharpe there is still a very good smallmouth bite.
 Walleye seem to be mainly on the flats and points.
 The area from Iron nation to Lower Brule has been good.
-Anglers are using crawlers and leeches in 20-30 foot depths.
+Anglers are using crawlers and leeches in 15-30 foot depths.

-In the Platte area fishing has slowed, but anglers are still catching fish – you need to work at it.
-Most anglers are fishing in 20-40 feet using live bait.
+In the Platte area fishing has slowed, but anglers are still catching fish – you just need to look for them.
+Most anglers are fishing in 25-40 feet using live bait.
 Some are fishing pulling plugs with lead core line and fishing deep.
 White bass are hitting well now also.

-At the Pickstown - Wagner – Lake Andes area fishing is excellent below the Fort Randall Dam in the evening around 8 p.m. with anglers pulling plugs in the fast water.
-Above the dam fishing is good, with anglers fishing around 40 feet.
-The fish are very active from Pease Creek to North Wheeler, with the fall bite starting.
-Live bait is working well above the dam.
-Good eating size fish are being caught, which is what a lot of people are looking for.
-The water temp is cooling.
-Good reports are still coming in on the small mouth bass, northern, catfish, perch and crappie bite – there still seems to be an abundance of all species.
+At the Pickstown - Wagner – Lake Andes area fishing is excellent below the Fort Randall Dam in the evening with anglers pulling plugs in the fast water.
+Above the dam fishing is good, with anglers fishing in the shallow water.
+The fish are still active with active fishing around Pease Creek and Spring Creek.
+The good bait this past week was a pink jig and minnow!
+And, the depth of the week was 13-18 foot!
+Good eating size fish are being caught in around 16” to 18”.
+The water temp is cooling and is in the 70’s.
+Good reports are still coming in on the small mouth bass, northern, catfish and crappie bite.

 Around Lewis & Clark Lake walleye are being caught trolling from the Marina to Gavin’s Point/Colonies and Boy Scout area – on jigs and minnows.

-On the Missouri River a few walleye are being caught trolling with Salmos and Flicker Shads.
-Also drum are being caught on crawdads.
+On the Missouri River catfish are being caught on cut bait and stink bait.
+Also white bass and drum are being caught on worms and minnows.

 For more information and up-to-the-minute reports on fishing Lake Oahe, please call West Pollock Resort, 605-889-2448; Kemnitz MoRest Motel in Mobridge at 605-845-3668.
 At Akaska call Akaska Bait Shop at 605-649-7847.
 Call Bob’s Resort at 605-765-2500 or South Whitlock Resort at 605-765-9762 in Gettysburg.
 On the lower end of Lake Oahe, call Spring Creek Resort at 605-224-8336, Outpost Lodge at 605-264-5450 and Lake Oahe/Lake Sharpe call Carl’s Bait Shop at 605-223-9453.
 On Lake Francis Case, contact Cedar Shore Resort at 605-734-6376 or Platte Chamber of Commerce at 888-297-8175 and Circle H Motel in Lake Andes at 605-487-7652.